-Jennifer Waaler joined the Forward Steps team in December 2017 and brings over 20 years of business operations experience to her role as executive director.
-She started her career in the corporate world, serving small to medium size companies before switching to the nonprofit field in 2004.
-She’s been an Assistant Controller, Director of Human Resources, Executive Account Manager and Managing Director.
-For the last six years, Jennifer has been fundraising for worthy causes along the Front Range as a Development Director.
+Jennifer joined the Forward Steps team in December 2017 and brings over 20 years of business operations experience to her role as executive director.
+She started her career in the corporate world, serving small to medium size companies before switching to the nonprofit sector in 2004.
+She’s been an assistant controller, director of human resources, executive account manager and managing director.
+Immediately prior to Forward Steps, Jennifer spent six years fundraising for worthy causes as a development director.

 A volunteer since childhood, Jennifer has always been interested in civic engagement.
 She has served on various boards, advisory councils and committees across the country.
-Jennifer has also volunteered with Big Brothers Big Sisters, Habitat for Humanity, Delaware Hospice, Meals on Wheels, and Thrive, a program that helps people achieve economic stability through education, mentorship and employment support.
+Jennifer has also volunteered with Big Brothers Big Sisters, Habitat for Humanity, Delaware Hospice, Meals on Wheels, and Thrive, a program that helps individuals achieve economic stability through education, mentorship and employment support.
 Jennifer currently volunteers with the Longmont Community Justice Partnership, helping to build a better world through restorative justice practices.

-Away from Forward Steps, Jennifer enjoys dancing around her kitchen with her husband, Luke, and boxing with her friends at The Corner Boxing Club.
-She also enjoys cooking, reading, tennis, and kayaking.
+Away from Forward Steps, Jennifer enjoys dancing around her kitchen with her husband, Luke, and those rare times when she beats him at tennis.
+She also enjoys trivia, cooking, celebrations, reading and kayaking.